What is an MPAN? A guide to supply numbers for businesses

 How to read your MPAN number

-MPAN profile classes explained
+MPAN profile class

 | Profile class | Type of supply | Description |